 Proposal Support

 Research Computing is prepared to assist you with your proposal from start to finish.
-Whether you are just beginning a new proposal and need assistance with proposal writing, or are in the late stages of a proposal and looking for a letter of support or final details, Research Computing can provide the necessary language and information to complete your proposal.
+Whether you are just beginning a new proposal and need assistance with proposal management, or are in the late stages of a proposal and looking for a budget and justification, Research Computing can provide the necessary language and project support to complete your proposal.
 Our staff often work with researchers on grants and new projects, and are therefore equipped to collaborate with you and help define the relationship between your research team and Research Computing.
 If you have questions about how Research Computing can be a part of your research, or would like to request proposal support from Research Computing, please contact us by sending us an email at [email protected].

 Facilities Statements